Personal Injury Lawyers

 (803) 667-4810

-Brain Injuries Attorneys Serving Lexington, South Carolina
+Brain Injury Attorneys Serving Lexington, South Carolina

 That’s where we come in.
 The South Carolina brain injury lawyers at Johnson + Johnson Attorneys at Law know what it takes to get justice for brain injury victims.
 Our attorneys – brothers Kevin and Steven Johnson – were born and raised in Lexington, and we take our community’s safety seriously.
 If you’ve been badly hurt, schedule your free consultation with an attorney who cares today.